Consensys/doc.gnark/docs/index.md

 # gnark

-## What is `gnark`?
+## What's `gnark`?

-`gnark` is a [zk-SNARK](Concepts/zkp.md) library.
-It offers a [high-level API](HowTo/write/circuit_api.md) to easily design [circuits](Concepts/circuits.md) and fast implementation of state of the art zk-SNARKs.
+`gnark` is a fast [zk-SNARK] library that offers a [high-level API] to design [circuits].
+The library is open source and developed under the Apache 2.0 license

+### How does `gnark` work?

+In a typical workflow:

-1. In a typical workflow, start [implementing an algorithm](HowTo/write/circuit_api.md) for which you want to prove and verify execution.
+1. [Implement an algorithm] for which you want to prove and verify execution.
-1. Then, use `gnark/frontend` package to [translate this "high level program" into a set of mathematical constraints](HowTo/compile.md).
+1. Use the `gnark/frontend` package to [translate the algorithm into a set of mathematical constraints].
-1. Finally, use `gnark/backend` to [create and verify your **proof of knowledge**](HowTo/prove.md):
+1. Use the `gnark/backend` package to [create and verify your **proof of knowledge**](HowTo/prove.md).
-   You prove that you know a list of **secret inputs** satisfying a set of mathematical constraints.
+     That is, you prove that you know a list of **secret inputs** satisfying a set of mathematical constraints.

 !!! danger
     `gnark` has not been audited and is provided as-is, use at your own risk.
     In particular, `gnark` makes no security guarantees such as constant time implementation or side-channel attack resistance.

 ### `gnark` circuits are written in Go

-`gnark` users write their zk-SNARK circuits in plain Go.
+Users write their zk-SNARK circuits in plain Go. `gnark` uses Go because:
-In contrast to other zk-SNARK libraries, we chose to not develop our own language and compiler because:

-- Go is a mature and widely used language with a robust toolchain.
+- Go is a mature and widely used language with a robust tool chain.
-- Developers can **debug**, **document**, **test** and **benchmark** their circuits as they would with any other Go program.
+- Developers can **debug**, **document**, **test** and **benchmark** circuits as they would with any other Go program.
-- Circuits can be versioned, unit-tested and used in standard continuous intecration and delivery (CI/CD) workflows.
+- Circuits can be versioned, unit-tested and used in standard continuous integration and delivery (CI/CD) workflows.
 - IDE integration.

-Moreover, `gnark` exposes its APIs like any conventional cryptographic library (think `aes.encrypt([]byte)`).
-Complex solutions need API flexibility: gRPC/REST APIs, serialization protocols, monitoring, logging, are all few lines of code away.
+`gnark` exposes its APIs like any conventional cryptographic library.
+Complex solutions need API flexibility.
+For example gRPC and REST APIs, serialization protocols, monitoring, and logging can be implemented.

 !!! example "Example of how to prove knowledge of a pre-image"